 Welcome to the 2015 St Patrick's Parade

-The 20th anniversary Manchester St. Patrick’s Parade will be held on March 29, 2015.
+The 20th anniversary Manchester St. Patrick’s Parade was held on March 29, 2015.

-The parade will step off at Noon, RAIN OR SHINE, and proceed from Salmon to Central Street.
+The parade stepped off at Noon, RAIN OR SHINE, and proceeded from Salmon to Central Street.

 2015 Grand Marshal